 2. When you already have customers details and you want to create a Lookalike audience.
 With a lookalike audience, Facebook will target your ad to people that have the same similarities with your previous customers.
 This feature can produce amazing results if used properly.

-In my case, assuming the business is located in Lagos and I only want clients from that location and its environs, I’ll just search for the locations I need and Facebook gives me options to pick from:
+In my case, the business is looking for clients in Lagos, I’ll just search for the locations I need and Facebook gives me options to pick from:

-You can also target people based on their age, gender or whatever language they speak (even Yoruba, Ibo or Hausa).
+You can also target people based on their age, gender or whatever language they speak.

 The next targeting feature is Detailed Targeting, here I get to pick my target audience based on their lifestyles, what they like and generally their way of life.

 Based on the pages they told Facebook they like.

 c.
 Digital Activities (target people based on what they do with Facebook, whether or not they’ve made payments on the platform.
 Target people based on operating system, browser used)